-The 2015 average half-hourly emission values are given in the below table as a percentage of the Emission Limit Value (ELV):
+The 2016 average half-hourly emission values are given in the below table as a percentage of the Emission Limit Value (ELV):

-In 2015, there were four half-hourly average emissions level exceedances at the Riverside Resource Recovery facility, for Carbon Monoxide.
-The cause of three of these incidents was thought to be volatile waste which caused combustion conditions in the furnace to rapidly change for a short period.
+In 2016, there were two half-hourly average emissions level exceedances at the Riverside Resource Recovery facility, for Carbon Monoxide.
+The cause of both of these incidents was thought to be volatile waste which caused combustion conditions in the furnace to rapidly change for a short period.
 Procedures are in place to minimise the possibility of such items entering the waste stream where possible and these procedures have been reviewed and improved as a result.
+There have been no resultant negative effects associated to these incidents and the Environment Agency is fully supportive of the actions taken and the procedures in place at Riverside.